π§ How the pxl-pipeline cli works¶

 -

-Created automatically by the CLI when you runpxl-pipeline test
+.venv/Created automatically by the CLI when you runpxl-pipeline test.

 π Environment variables¶